This post may contain affiliate links, from which we earn an income.

 Flying to Mount Nemrut

 Adiyaman Airport, 60km away, has two direct flights a day from Istanbul with Turkish Airlines.
 If you choose this option, you would need to stay for a night either in or around Adiyaman or in Karadut, 13km from Mount Nemrut and the closest village to the summit.
+Once in Adiyaman you can pick up a hire car, grab a tour or ask your accommodation about a shuttle service.

 Getting Around Mount Nemrut